Recently, rapid Chinese demand for domestic design products is paving regulation reforms in intellectual property rights (‘IPR’) protection.

 Both qualitative and quantitative growth in the design market is advocating the protection of intellectual property as fundamental in sustaining the industry within China.

-The Chinese authority promptly acknowledged this issue and with the fourth amendment of the “The Patent Law of the People’s Republic of China” (“Patent Law”), approved by the Standing Committee of the National People’s Congress on October 17, 2020, reformed legislation to comprehensively protect patents and intellectual property.
-The newly amended law recently came into force on 1st June 2021 and for designers offers several tools to protect innovation.
+The Chinese authority promptly acknowledged this issue and with the fourth amendment of the “The Patent Law of the People’s Republic of China” (“Patent Law”). it is approved by the Standing Committee of the National People’s Congress on October 17, 2020.
+The reformed legislation comprehensively protect patents and intellectual property.
+The newly amended law recently came into force on 1st June 2022.
+For designers, it offers several tools to protect innovation.

 The main amendments can be summarised as follow:

 1. From generic design protection to partial design protection.

 In the evolution of the design industry and continuous innovation, the revised Patent Law aligns with the current design landscape.
 The revised Patent Law increases the design scope.
 Specifically, both the design product in its entirety and constituent parts (partial protection) can be patented.

 Previously, only complete products could be patented, whilst under the revised Law patent protection can be applied to the invisible components of the design.
 For example, for the design of a ceramic teacup with an original motif on the handle, patenting the handle of the motif offers sufficient protection, the patent of the entire cup is no longer required.

 Such amendment aligns with the best practices of the European Union, the United States, and other major economies in the world.
 It offers an effective approach in combating counterfeits.

 2. The design protection term increases to 15 years

 The validity term for design patents extends from 10 to 15 years.
 In this way, the Patent Law aligns with the requirements for accession to the Hague Agreement.
 The Hague Agreement requires at least 15 years term for the international registration of industrial designs.